 What can you do in Taytay aside of visiting Fort Isabella and diving with us?

-Island-hopping, snorkeling around the many islands, swimming in the hidden lagoon (cave), kayaking on the beautiful Lake Manguao, Irrawaddy Dolphin watching in Malampaya Sound, and swimming in the refreshing Canique Waterfall.
-Or simply take a walk along the port from the market place to the Taytay Fort Santa Isabel.
+Island-hopping, snorkeling around the many islands, swimming in the hidden lagoon (cave), kayaking on the beautiful Lake Manguao, Irrawaddy Dolphin watching in Malampaya Sound, and swimming in the refreshing Canique Waterfall, hiking in the highest peak in northern Palawan whith is the Mt Capoas, or simply take a walk along the port from the market place to the Taytay Fort Santa Isabel.
 Its so peacefull and beautiful there, specially at sunrise or sunset.

 Diving in Taytay

-If you come dive with us, you will notice the exeptional amount of giant clams, and some big schools of parrot fishes, which is very good for the coral's health.
+If you come dive with us, you will notice the exeptional amount of giant clams, and a lot of parrot fishes, which is very good for the coral's health.
 And the coral here, is the healthiest and diverse that we saw in Palawan.

-The marine animals that we usualy see here are:
+The marine animals that we usually see here are:

 We have an island with a very good amount of green turtles just in front of the beach as well.
-Good for snorkelers and divers.
+Most of our places are good for snorkelers and divers.

 Some more rare animals that we saw so far since we are open, on the 8th of november 1018:

 Black tips sharks, Devil ray, bumphead parrot fish, eagle ray, giant trevally, and a big nurse shark.

 Rare animals that other people saw in Taytay bay are: